MichelNivard/OverICA/README.md

 1. variables $x_i$  are non-gaussian (skewed, kurtotic sparse etc)
 2. variables $x_i$ are uncorrelated
-3. a single layer neural network applied to a gaussian variable can approximate the uncorrelarted latnent variables
+3. a single layer neural network applied to a gaussian variable can approximate the uncorrelated latent variables

 Unlike Podosinnikova et al. I use backpropagation to estimate the parameters.
 Based on ideas in Ging et al (2019) I define a generative neural network for each of the k latent variables (a multi-layer perceptron), and a matrix A that mixed these variables into p observed pseudo variables.
 I train the model to approzimate the the generalized covariacne matrices of the obersed data.
 Unlike Deng et al. I explicitly penalize the loss to ensure the latent variables remain uncorrelated.